Right to Know

 - Terms of federal loans, sample repayment schedules, and the necessity for repaying loan: www.flcc.edu/offices/financialaid/directloans.cfm

-- General conditions and terms applicable to any employment offered as part of students of a student’s financial aid award: www.flcc.edu/jobs/workstudy.cfm
+- General conditions and terms applicable to any employment offered as part of a student’s financial aid award: www.flcc.edu/jobs/workstudy.cfm

 - All federal student loan borrowers are required to complete online entrance and exit counseling: www.flcc.edu/offices/financialaid/staffordloans.cfm

 - Enrollment in a study abroad program approved for credit may be considered at FLCC for purposes of applying for federal financial aid assistance.
 Please contact the Financial Aid Office for details.

 FLCC is pleased to provide the following information regarding our institution's graduation/completion and transfer out rates.
 The information is provided by the Office of Institutional Effectiveness and is in compliance with the Student Right-to-Know Act of 1990 (P.L.
 101-542).
 The rates reflect the completion and transfer-out status of the general student body that entered the college during the 2007-08 school year at a point at which 150% of the normal time-to-completion had elapsed.

 During the fall semester of 2008, 1283 first-time, full-time, degree-seeking undergraduate students entered FLCC.
 After 3 years (i.e., as of Fall 2011), 29% of these students had graduated or completed their programs and 25% had transferred to other higher education institutions.